-The Public Involvement Plan describes the processes for public outreach and complaint resolution the Public Outreach Team will use throughout the 339-mile CHPE Project.
-For the Astoria HVDC segment of the project, this attachment describes:
+The overall Public Involvement Plan describes the processes for public outreach and complaint resolution that is being used throughout the entire 339-mile CHPE Project.
+For the purposes of the Astoria HVDC segment of the project, this attachment describes:

-- How CHPE recognizes that Astoria is a vibrant multicultural, multilingual, engaged urban community that pays close attention to environmental issues and related health concerns and the activities at the power generation complex and its future. - How CHPE has considered the ever-changing demographics of the Astoria community when developing this plan. - How CHPE will tailor outreach will be tailored to engage all potentially affected residents and stakeholders living and doing business within the greater Astoria community.
+- How CHPE recognizes that Astoria is a vibrant, multicultural, multi-lingual, engaged urban community that pays close attention to environmental issues, related health concerns, and the activities at the power generation complex and its future. - The ever-changing demographics of the Astoria community - How outreach will be tailored to engage all potentially affected residents and stakeholders living and doing business within the greater Astoria community.